 Finally, I use my video opinion discussion app to join a conversation about the concert.
 I contribute to other people’s videos by adding and editing their closed captions, thus increasing my participation reputation score.
 I also add my review, praising the band’s excellent performance!
 My reputation score in the musical commentary is relatively high, and several people responded to my opinion video.
 Since I commented on a discussion directly related to the concert, the event organisers can easily find my contribution and reward me for it.
 I hope to get a personalised video response from the band that usually responds to the top video comments.

-This blog post was written by the University of Edinburg team.
+This blog post was written by the University of Edinburg team in July 2021.

 < Thanks for reading.
 We are curious to hear from you.
 Get in touch with us and let us know what you think. >